City of Deltona

 for goods and services and is an exempt item from solicitation due to

-awarded by another governmental agencies using the same terms and
+and awarded by another governmental agencies using the same

-conditions, and prices and is considered economically advantageous
+terms and conditions, and prices and is considered economically

-to the City.
-The City Commission by consensus on June 23, 2025,
+advantageous to the City.
+The City Commission by consensus on

 D.

-designed to improve mobility, safety, and freight efficiency along
+initiative designed to improve mobility, safety, and freight efficiency

-Central Florida’s primary transportation corridor.
-Segments 3 and 4,
+along Central Florida’s primary transportation corridor.
+Segments 3

-extending from north of SR 434 in Seminole County to SR 472 in
+and 4, extending from north of SR 434 in Seminole County to SR

-Volusia County, involve major interchange upgrades and capacity
+472 in Volusia County, involve major interchange upgrades and

-enhancements that will benefit the City of Deltona and the broader
+capacity enhancements that will benefit the City of Deltona and the

 Transportation Planning Organization, these improvements are